 A DataFrame is a foundational class in pandas.
 We'll talk more about what a class is later, but you can think of it as a template for a data structure, where a data structure is something like the lists or dictionaries we discussed earlier.
 However, a DataFrame is much richer in functionality than either of these.
 A DataFrame is similar to spreadsheets in many ways.
 There are rows, which are labeled by a row index, and columns, which are usually given column header-like labels that can be thought of as a column index.
 Index is, in fact, a data type in pandas used to store indices for a DataFrame, and columns have their own data type called Series.

 You can do a lot of the same things with a DataFrame that you can do with Excel sheets, such as creating pivot tables and filtering rows. pandas also includes SQL-like functionality.
 You can join different DataFrames together, for example.
-Another advantage of DataFrames is that once your data is contained in one of them, you have the capabilities of a wealth of pandas functionality at your fingertips.
+Another advantage of DataFrames is that once your data is contained in one of them, you have the capabilities of a wealth of pandas functionality at your fingertips, for data analysis.
 The following figure is an example of a pandas DataFrame: